English

 Cable Organizing

-When it comes to organizing and managing cable connections, a patch panel is the preferred choice.
+When it comes to organizing and managing cable connections, a 24-port patch panel is the preferred choice.
 It serves as a centralized termination point for network cables, offering a structured interface for connectivity.
 They contribute to a tidier and more manageable network infrastructure, reducing the risk of cable damage and simplifying troubleshooting.
 The article Types of RJ45 Patch Panels: How to Select the Suitable One? is essential to read if you want additional information on patch panel selection.

 The best practice is to use switches in conjunction with patch panels.
 This way, you can establish a stable and efficient network infrastructure that meets your networking needs, cable management requirements, and enhances overall performance.
 The provided image illustrates a scenario where both a switch and a patch panel are simultaneously applied on a rack, highlighting the synergy between the two components in a typical network setup.